bsdeducation/bsd-overlay/README.md

 # BSD Overlay

-This is a helper library for [BSD Online](https://app.bsd.education) content creators to easily add UI widgets as overlays to interactive steps.
+This is a helper library for [BSD Online](https://app.bsd.education) content creators to easily add UI widgets as overlays to content such as interactive steps, code steps, sandboxes.

 For example:
 ```javascript